 Welcome to the

-We invite you to read the selected text and join in discussions and programs in both the Fall 2017 and Winter 2018 semesters.
-Since 2011, the Common Read Committee has selected a book that students, faculty and staff are encouraged to read, in order to bring the campus together around a common reading experience and the conversations it generates.
-The author of the book generally visits campus, delivering a keynote address and meeting with small groups of students and faculty.
+We invite you to read the selected text and join in discussions and programs in the Fall semester.
+Since 2011, the Common Read Committee has selected a book that we encourage students, staff and faculty to read in order to bring the campus together around a common reading experience and the conversations it generates.
+We will update the Common Read web page as we add opportunities to discuss the book and its themes.